Iziedking/Aztec-node-guide-iziedking/README.md

 | OS         | Ubuntu 20.04/22.04 or WSL2 on Windows |

  **If you have proper electricity and a robust device with the requirement above you can as well run this for free otherwise use a VPS**

+* Create a new metamask wallet for this, save your seed phrase securely get your private keys and public address for the node
+* If you are already running node before delete all the data see below these guides all remove commands (reach out to me if you have any errors) and start afresh with this

 ### Recommended VPS Providers